ydahal1/ydahal1/jokes.md

+1. Why do programmers prefer dark mode?
+   Because light attracts bugs!

+2. Why was the computer cold?
+   It left its Windows open!

+3. Why did the cybersecurity expert always take a shower before work?
+   He wanted to start the day with a clean slate!

-1. Why did the software engineer go broke?
+4. Why did the developer go broke?
    Because he lost all his cache!

-2. Why did the developer go broke?
-Because he couldn't find a bug in his code!

-3. Why did the cyber security expert always go to bed early?
-Because she wanted to catch some bytes!

-4. Why did the software engineer always bring a ladder to work?
-Because he heard the code had a lot of bugs and he wanted to debug it from the top down!

 [
-Sun Jan  7 01:17:23 UTC 2024
+Mon Jan  8 01:12:43 UTC 2024
  ]